Lavender: Natural Health Benefits & How to Use It

 Health benefits

-Lavender is rich in volatile oils that help to reduce anxiety and agitation.
-These oils have a calming and sedative action, and can therefore be used to complement any prescribed medical treatment for these conditions.
+Lavender is rich in volatile oils that have calming and sedating effects to help reduce anxiety and agitation.
+Lavender may therefore be used to complement prescribed treatments for these conditions.

 2. Reducing blood pressure

-Lavender, in the form of essential oil, can help to reduce blood pressure when used as an aromatherapy agent.
-It can be used as a complement to the medical treatment of hypertension.
+Lavender, in the form of an essential oil, can help to reduce blood pressure when used as an aromatherapy agent.
+It can be used as a complement to medical treatment of hypertension.

 4. Promoting canker sore healing